Vieques Air Link Flight 901A: Crash

+Passengers

+The oldest recorded passenger was a 75-year-old man and the youngest one an 11-year-old boy.
+Additionally, there were two passengers, both women, whose ages were not revealed.

 Investigation

 In the course of its investigation the National Transportation Safety Board (NTSB) learned that on March 13, 1984, the young, 21 years old pilot had completed training at a flying school to obtain a commercial pilot's license, but was not qualified to fly as a pilot-in-command of a commuter airliner, being restricted to air charter operations only.

 Further investigation revealed that the aircraft's left hand fuel tank had been filled with fuel from an underground tank contaminated with water from previous days of heavy rains, which ultimately caused the No.1 engine to fail.
 At the time the engine failed, the aircraft was over the ocean.
 The pilot attempted to turn the aircraft around; however, he turned in the wrong direction, causing the aircraft to flip and crash into the water.

 The aircraft was also overloaded by between 600 lb to 700 lb over its maximum take-off weight.

 The aircraft was required to have ten life vests installed.
 However, the divers who participated in the recovery mission stated that they found no life vests inside the aircraft.
 The NTSB investigators inspected ten life vests that the airline claimed had been recovered from the wreckage.
-Four were found to have loose CO₂ gas cylinders, used for inflation of the vests.
+Four were found to have loose carbon dioxide gas cylinders, used for inflation of the vests.
 The Federal Aviation Administration (FAA) later examined all of Vieques Air Link's life vests and found that about 40 percent of them had loose inflation cylinders.